CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

      86.5 GB * 365 days = 31,572.5 GB  = 31.5 TB

-Cost for annual simulation
+Cost for annual simulation assuming it takes 5 days to complete the annual simulation.

      31,572.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $726.5 USD

-After the run is completed for each month, and the post-processing is done, then the data can be moved from the Lustre Filesystem to the Archived Storage.
+After the run is completed for each month, the post-processing scripts could be submitted, and the data moved from the Lustre Filesystem to the Archived Storage.
+This would reduce the data volume requirements to store 1 month of data or approximately 86.5 x 30 days = 2,595 GB or 2.6 TB.

+      2,595 GB x 0.00019178 USD per hour x 24 hours x 5 days = $60 USD

 Estimate for S3 Bucket cost for storing an annual simulation